-For valuations after the completion of this offering, our board of directors will determine the fair value of each share of underlying common stock based on the closing price of our common stock as reported on the date of grant.
+For valuations after the completion of this offering, our board of directors will determine the fair value of each share of underlying common stock based on the closing price of our Class A common stock as reported on the date of grant.
 Future expense amounts for any particular period could be affected by changes in our assumptions or market conditions.

-Based on the assumed initial public offering price per share of \$ , which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, the aggregate intrinsic value of our outstanding stock options as of June 30, 2020 was \$ , with \$ million related to vested stock options.
+Based on the assumed initial public offering price per share of \$35.50, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, the aggregate intrinsic value of our outstanding stock options as of September 30, 2020 was \$1,260.6 million, with \$836.5 million of this amount related to vested stock options.